Zugführer (military): Germany

-To the appointment of Zugführer might be assigned normally an officer (2nd lieutenant of 1st lieutenant to the I. and II. platoon of a company), or an experienced port epee-NCO with the rank Hauptfeldwebel or Stabsfeldwebel (III. and IV. platoon of a company).
+To the appointment of Zugführer might be assigned normally an officer (2nd lieutenant of 1st lieutenant to the I. and II. platoon of a company), or an experienced portepee-NCO with the rank Hauptfeldwebel or Stabsfeldwebel (III. and IV. platoon of a company).
 However, in the German special command and support troops (de: Führungsunterstützungstruppen) to platoon leader might be appointed an OF2-rank captain or an experienced NCO Oberstabsfeldwebel (OR9) as well.

 In flying squadrons of all Bundeswehr military branches the appointment flight commander/leader (de: Schwarmführer) is approximately equivalent to platoon leader.
 Assigned will be an OF2-rank captain or a staff officer, because pilot officers they themselves are normally officer ranks.

 At German military academies the designation of the appropriate appointment is Hörsaalleiter (lecture hall leader), and will be by filled with an officer.

 Nazi Germany

 The title of Zugführer was also a paramilitary title of Nazi Germany which is most often associated with the Volkssturm.
 Translated as "Platoon Leader", a Zugführer of the Volkssturm would oversee a platoon sized formation of Volkssturmmann.
 An army platoon is unusually led by a Leutnant, therefore, this rank was similar to that level.
 There was no established uniform for the rank, other than any particular military or paramilitary uniform already used by the holder of the position.
 Zugführer was further a regular positional title used in both the Heer (army) and the Waffen-SS.